'I don't like Harry Kane's attitude - He doesn’t put heart into it or chase players down'

-Harry Kane: England star's attitude question by Paulo Di Canio after Scotland draw
+Harry Kane: England star's attitude questioned by Paolo Di Canio after Scotland draw

 Brought to you by Heineken